- Lyndell Daniel

-A quick search to see what uber drivers were in the area and 15 minutes later we were on our way to Anchorage airport to hopefully get a ticket on the next flight to Kenai airport.
-And yes, we managed to pick up two seats on the early morning flight.
+After a brief tense moment looking at each other, we opened the Uber app and started looking for drivers in the area; 30 minutes later we were on our way to Anchorage airport to hopefully get a ticket on the next flight to Kenai airport.
+This luckily didn't prove too difficult and we managed to get the last two seats on the early morning flight.

 About to board our plane from Anchorage to Kenai airport.
 The line up at that time of the morning was overwhelming.

-I was mesmerised by the colours that were unfolding beneath me.
+I was mesmerised by the colours that were unfolding around us.

 Lake Clark National Park and Preserve is located on the Alaska Peninsula north of Katmai National Park, 65 air miles northwest of Homer, and about 120 air miles southwest of Anchorage.